-Recovery Coach: Your main support and go-to person for questions or concerns.
-They will help you create your individualized recovery plan as well as set and manage your goals.
+Recovery Coach: The Recovery Coach is the main support and go-to person for youth in the Level UP supported recovery program.
+They will help youth create individualized recovery plans as well as set and manage their goals.
 Available Monday to Friday throughout the day.